The SystemWeaver Admin application, called swAdmin2, is a utility used by administrators to maintain user accounts in SystemWeaver Explorer.

 The table displayed below the license information lists the current licenses.

 Note: The Expiration Date is displayed in the third column.
-If the expiration date has passed, the license count associated with that License id will not count.
+If the expiration date has passed, the license count associated with that License id will not be counted.

 See Managing Licenses for how to retrieve your Server Id and add and delete licenses.

-This screen is read-only and displays a list of users who are currently logged in.
+This screen is read-only and displays a list of user accounts with a current session.
 You can click on the column headers to modify the sort.
 Click Refresh to update.

 The tab displays the following: